-The Network has proposed a workshop alongside the 2019 Canadian Soil Science Society, at the University of Saskatchewan.
-If the proposal is accepted funding would be provided for two speakers and graduate students from members of the Croplands Research Group.
+The Network has proposed a workshop alongside the 2019 Canadian Soil Science Society at the University of Saskatchewan, If the proposal is accepted, funding would be provided for two speakers and graduate students from members of the Croplands Research Group.

-The next steps for the Network are to:
+The next steps for the network include:

 - Running the meta-analysis on mitigation capacity of agroforestry systems;

 - Provide a report on “Developing sustainable indicators for agroforestry implementation as a tool to mitigate and adapt climate change” and on “Challenges for Agroforestry adoption: developing innovations”;